A young girl sees the world differently in this beautiful picture book celebration of math.

 This book is a gorgeous ode to something vital but rarely celebrated.
 In the eyes of this little girl, math takes its place alongside painting, drawing and song as a way to ponder the beauty of the world.

 Award-winning artist MIGUEL TANCO

 is a children's book author and illustrator.
 He teaches illustration and organizes creative workshops for kids in Spain, where he was born and raised, and in Italy.
-He has published over forty children's books including Great Dog
+He has published over forty children's books including My Best Friend

 ; You and Me, Me and You

 ; and The Story of Cyrano de Bergerac.

 He lives in Milan with his wife, Federica, and their two sons, Pablo and Javier.

 Featured in School Library Journal's list of top 2019 Math Picture Books